paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-034-the-peace-corps.md

 #### Reports to Congress
 Pub.
 L. 99–83, title XI, § 1103(b), Aug.
 8, 1985, 99 Stat.
 273, which required the Director of the Peace Corps to submit to the Committee on Foreign Relations of the Senate and the Committee on Foreign Affairs of the House of Representatives reports on the exercise of certain appointment authority granted under section 1103(a) of Pub.
 L. 99–83 (amending subsec. (a) of this section), terminated, effective May 15, 2000, pursuant to section 3003 of Pub.
 L. 104–66, as amended, set out as a note under [section 1113 of Title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1113&num=0&edition=prelim), Money and Finance.
 See, also, page 189 of House Document No. 103–7.

-#### Benefits for Persons Appointed or Assigned Under Subsec. (a)
-Persons appointed, employed, or assigned under subsec. (a) of this section are not, unless otherwise agreed by the agency in which such benefits may be exercised, entitled to the benefits provided by [section 928 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section928&num=0&edition=prelim) in cases in which their service under the appointment, employment, or assignment exceeds thirty months, see section 1–401 of Ex.
-Ord.
-No. 12137, May 16, 1979, 44 F.R.
-29023, set out as a note under [section 2501 of this title](./chapter-034-the-peace-corps.md#section-2501).

 #### Transfer of Washington Headquarters Personnel from Civil Service to Foreign Service Appointments
 Pub.
 L. 89–134, § 5(b), Aug.
 24, 1965, 79 Stat.
 551, provided that: “Under such regulations as the President may prescribe, each person employed under authorities repealed by section 4(a) of this Act [which repealed former subsecs. (a) and (b) of this section providing for employment of Washington headquarters personnel in accordance with standard civil service laws] immediately prior to the effective date of that section [see Effective Date of 1965 Amendment note above] shall effective on that date be appointed a Foreign Service Reserve officer or Foreign Service staff officer or employee under the authority of section 7(a)(2) of the Peace Corps Act [subsec. (a)(2) of this section], as amended, and appointed or assigned to an appropriate class thereof; except that—“(1) no person who holds a career or career-conditional appointment immediately prior to the effective date of section 4(a) of this Act [see effective date of 1965 Amendment note above] shall, without his consent, be so appointed until three years after such effective date; and “(2) each person so appointed who, immediately prior to the effective date of section 4(a) of this Act [see effective date of 1965 Amendment note above], held a career or career-conditional appointment at grade 8 or below of the General Schedule established by the Classification Act of 1949, as amended [see § 5101 et seq. of Title 5, Government Organization and Employees], shall receive an appointment for the duration of operations under the Peace Corps Act, as amended [see Short Title note set out under [section 2501 of this title](./chapter-034-the-peace-corps.md#section-2501)].
 Each person appointed under this subsection shall receive basic compensation at the rate of his class determined by the President to be appropriate, but the rate of basic compensation received by such person immediately prior to the effective date of his appointment under this subsection shall not be reduced by the provisions of this subsection.”

 [Functions of the President conferred by section 5(b) of Pub.
 L. 89–134, set out above, to prescribe regulations and make determinations (relating to appointment of Peace Corps Employees in the Foreign Service System) were delegated to the Director of the Peace Corps, by section 1–105 of Ex.
 Ord.
 No. 12137, May 16, 1976, 44 F.R.
 29023, set out as a note under [section 2501 of this title](./chapter-034-the-peace-corps.md#section-2501).
 Such functions were previously transferred from the President to the Director of ACTION [now Corporation for National and Community Service] by section 102(c) of Ex.
 Ord.
 No. 11603, June 30, 1971, 36 F.R.
 12675, set out as a note under [section 2501 of this title](./chapter-034-the-peace-corps.md#section-2501), which was superseded by section 1–707 of Ex.
 Ord.
 No. 12137.]

+#### Delegation of Functions
+Functions of President under this section delegated to Director of Peace Corps by section 1–103 of Ex.
+Ord.
+No. 12137, May 16, 1979, 44 F.R.
+29023, eff.
+May 16, 1979, set out as a note under [section 2501 of this title](./chapter-034-the-peace-corps.md#section-2501).

+#### Coordination of Changes in Policy With Secretary of State
+Any substantial changes in policies in effect on May 16, 1979, for the utilization of the Foreign Service Act of 1980 (§ 3901 et seq. of this title) pursuant to this section are to be coordinated with the Secretary of State, see section 1–111 of Ex.
+Ord.
+No. 12137, May 16, 1979, 44 F.R.
+29023, set out as a note under [section 2501 of this title](./chapter-034-the-peace-corps.md#section-2501).

+#### Benefits for Persons Appointed or Assigned Under Subsec. (a)
+Persons appointed, employed, or assigned under subsec. (a) of this section are not, unless otherwise agreed by the agency in which such benefits may be exercised, entitled to the benefits provided by [section 928 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section928&num=0&edition=prelim) in cases in which their service under the appointment, employment, or assignment exceeds thirty months, see section 1–401 of Ex.
+Ord.
+No. 12137, May 16, 1979, 44 F.R.
+29023, set out as a note under [section 2501 of this title](./chapter-034-the-peace-corps.md#section-2501).

 <a id="section-2507"></a>